Do you have problems with your Oppo Pad?

 What if you're using a charger which a charger from the brand itself and it still doesn't charge the device at High Speed? or It used to charge at high speeds, and now it doesn't charge at high speed?.

 Well, both these can be issues are caused by an Improper connection.
-So first, ensure that the charger is correctly plugged into the socket and the USB cable that connects the charger and the tablet is connected correctly (All the way) and is not loose.
+So first, ensure that the charger is correctly plugged into the socket and the USB cable that connects the charger and the phone is connected correctly (All the way) and is not loose.

-Most of the time, for your tablet to detect that it's connected to a fast charger, it needs a connection to all four contacts of the USB Cable.
+Most of the time, for your phone to detect that it's connected to a fast charger, it needs a connection to all four contacts of the USB Cable.
 If it doesn't contact all 4, it will charge slowly.

 One more reason for slow charging is -

-Dust in your tablet's socket
+Dust in your phone's socket

 You can clean it yourself, but make sure to use a non-conductive material such as a toothpick.